Gavkhouni

-Gavkhouni (گاوخونی) also written as Gawkhuni or Batlaq-e-Gavkhuni, located in the Iranian Plateau in central Iran, east of city of Isfahan, is the terminal basin of the Zayandeh River.
+Gavkhouni (گاوخونی) also written as Batlaq-e-Gavkhuni, located in the Iranian Plateau in central Iran, east of the city of Isfahan, is the terminal basin of the Zayandeh River.
 Gavkhouni is a salt marsh with a salinity of 31.5% and an average depth of about 1 m.
 The salt marsh can dry up in summer.
-The Zayandeh River originates in the Zagros mountains and travels around 300 km, before terminating in Gavkhouni.
+The Zayandeh River originates in the Zagros mountains, and travels around 300 km, before terminating in Gavkhouni.

 Gavkhouni receives pollution from Isfahan and other urban sources.
 Isfahan is a major oasis city on the Zayandeh River with a population over 1.5 million.

 The marshes were designated a Ramsar site in 1975, the 19th wetland in Iran designated as a Wetland of International Importance on the Ramsar list.
 The wetland is home to a variety of migratory birds including flamingos, ducks, geese, gulls, pelicans, and grebes.
-The vegetation of the area is very specialised, as due to the salinity of the soil there are no green plants and trees around the lake, but in the wetland, different species such as reeds, cattail, Schoenoplectus, pondweeds and various algae grow.
+The vegetation of the area is very specialised; there are no green plants and trees around the lake due to soil salinity, but in the wetland, different species such as reeds, cattail, Schoenoplectus, pondweeds and various algae grow.

+Territorial and ecological importance

+Gavkhoni Wetland has many ecological values, including groundwater feeding, flood control, food storage, suitable habitat for wildlife, preventing the infiltration of surface water and underground water, maintaining the surface area against erosive factors such as wind and storm, preventing From the expansion of the desert, the stabilization of sand dunes, the acceptance of thousands of migratory birds, the purification of toxic substances and diseases, the natural processing of fodder production, tourist attractions, transportation and its economic and social transfer for the people of the region.